simeononsecurity/simeononsecurity.ch/content/articles/open-source-software-security/index.en.md

 At the core of open source software security lies the crucial principle of **transparency**.
 When the source code is accessible to the public, an extensive community of developers and security experts can engage in the critical process of reviewing and auditing.
 This collective scrutiny acts as an ongoing security check, leaving no room for vulnerabilities to stay concealed.
 In stark contrast to proprietary software, where security relies on a restricted group of developers, open source projects benefit from a multitude of eyes that can promptly detect and address security issues.

-Let's explore this foundation further with a real-world example.
+Here's a look at this foundation further with a real-world example.

 ### Heartbleed Bug: A Transparency Success Story